top of page

 Increasing your Digital Transformation Success Rate with Enterprise Architecture

-by Daniel Lambert
+by Daniel Lambert (book a 30-minute meeting)

 Still today, most digital transformations fail.
 It does not have to be this way.
 By incorporating a business architecture practice and following the five “Agile Strategy Execution Steps” described in this article, your digital transformation success rate can increase significantly.
 Your organization will learn to prioritize and fix more realistic goals and timeframes for their digital transformation projects and collaboration between all teams involved in the planning ecosystem of your firm will improve significantly from business strategy to agile delivery execution.